shashanktm56/wasserstoff/README.md

 # PDF Processing Pipeline
 This project is a PDF processing pipeline that fetches, summarizes, and extracts keywords from PDF documents.
 The summaries and keywords are stored in a MongoDB database.
 ## Table of Contents
-* Features
-* Prerequisites
 * Setup Instructions

-## Features
-* Fetch PDFs from URLs.
-* Process multiple PDFs in parallel.
-* Summarize content based on document length.
-* Extract relevant keywords.
-* Store metadata in MongoDB.

-## Prerequisites
-Before you begin, make sure you have the following installed:
-* Python 3.x
-* MongoDB
+* System Requirements
-* Required Python packages
+* Explanation of the Solution

 # Setup Instructions
 ## Clone the Repository
 ''' git clone  https://github.com/shashanktm56/wasserstoff.git
    cd wasserstoff '''
 ##  Install Python and Required Packages
-* install the required Python packages using pip.
-The necessary dependencies are listed in the requirements.txt file.
+* install python and the required Python packages which are essential for pipeline
-*  ''' pip install -r requirements.txt '''
-* This will install all the necessary libraries like PyMuPDF, pymongo, requests, and others required for running the pipeline
+* This may include all the necessary libraries like PyMuPDF, pymongo, requests, and others required for running the pipeline
 ##  Install and Configure MongoDB
 * **Download MongoDB**: Follow the instructions from the official MongoDB website to download and install MongoDB.
 * **Start the MongoDB Server**: Once installed, you can start the MongoDB service using the following command